-- (iv) If the larger area being taken for Exchange Land is considered to provide "greater benefit" to the residential estates, this clearly goes beyond the principle of equivalence.
-The compulsory acquisition of land for this outcome would require specific justification as it is not part of the purpose of the Order to enhance open space provision in this part of Bramhall, nor is it asserted by the Council that there is any current deficiency is open provision in the area.
-However, no such justification has been given. - (v) There is no assessment of the features that make the area to be lost useable and attractive for public recreation and no comparison or balancing exercise has been carried out.
-As seen from the Greenwich judgement, the "ecological features" (which I take to be the small pond shown in the landscape plans for the Exchange Land) are not relevant considerations unless they are deemed to be important to public recreation.
-Certainly I am not aware that there are any such features in the land being taken from the recreation ground for the road construction. - (vi) As noted previously, it is simply incorrect for the Authority to say that the land comprised in Plots 5/7A and 5/7D is not currently used for the operation of the golf course.
-However, even if that were true, I do not see how this assists the Council in justifying its compulsory acquisition. - 4.18 The response also appears to argue that the acquisition of this land for Exchange Land is justified because if the CPO for the road land take is confirmed, "vehicular access to it would be limited".
-This is, in my view, a misguided basis on which to promote the compulsory acquisition of the land.
-Firstly, if vehicular access is being lost as a consequence of the road CPO, the Council would need either to provide an alternative means of access or to compensate the owner for its loss.
-Secondly, even with a different or even reduced level of access, the land would still be capable of beneficial use, for example as grazing land, either on its own or in combination with the land to the east.
-Hence, the land would still have a value to my clients and I can see no good reason why they should be deprived of that value because it avoids the Authority having to put forward a full and robust justification for its acquisition. - 4.19 The September 1st and 2nd email correspondence from Naz Huda of Stockport Council and Jamie Bardot of Morgan Swindell advises that the Council will now put forward the case that the land is required for a dual purpose of POS and as a relocation site for Great Crested Newts habitat.
-The Great Crested Newt habitat comprises of 2 ponds. - 4.20 In the event, that the Inspector determines that part of the proposed exchange land is required for POS then I would consider that 2 additional ponds could be incorporated without the loss of the whole 17,000 sq m.
-This is evidenced on the plan attached at Appendix 9.
+- (iv) If the larger area being taken for Exchange Land is considered to provide "greater benefit" to the residential estates, this clearly goes beyond the principle of equivalence. - (v) There is no assessment of the features that make the area to be lost useable and attractive for public recreation and no comparison or balancing exercise has been carried out. - (vi) It is simply incorrect for the Authority to say that the land comprised in Plots 5/7A and 5/7D is not currently used for the operation of the golf course. - 4.13 The response argues that the acquisition of this land for Exchange Land is justified because if the CPO for the road land take is confirmed, "vehicular access to it would be limited".
+If vehicular access is being lost as a consequence of the road CPO, the Council would need either to provide an alternative means of access or to compensate the owner for its loss.
+Even with a different or even reduced level of access, the land would still be capable of beneficial use, for example as grazing land., either on its own or in combination with the land to the east.
+Hence, the land would still have a value to my clients and I can see no good reason why they should be deprived of that value because it avoids the Authority having to put forward a full and robust justification for its acquisition. - 4.14 The September 1st and 2nd email correspondence from Naz Huda of Stockport Council and Jamie Bardot of Morgan Sindall advises that the Council will now put forward the case that the land is required for a dual purpose of POS and as a relocation site for Great Crested Newts habitat.
+In the event, that the Inspector determines that part of the proposed exchange land is required for POS then I would consider that 2 additional ponds could be incorporated without the loss of the whole 17,000 sq m.
+This is evidenced on the plan attached at Appendix 4.